BeachyHeadCode/WebStats/README.md

 - Remove The Achievements Tab and Move It To The Players Page With It Grayed Out and Not Showing The Requirements Until The Player Unlocks The Achievement
 - Add Rest Of ID's and Add The Extra ID's To Main ID's Page example ( 15:1 15:2 goes onto 15 page)
 - Add InventorySQL
-- change code for better security(CHANGED MySQL IN SOME PLACES)
 - Add Stats & Achievements Support
 - Add BeardStat & BeardAch Support
 - Add HawkEye Support